Plugin creation guide#

 2. Create an ops repo for testing#

-From there, you'll need to create an environment with a directory that matches your tool.
+with a directory that matches your tool:

-mkdir -p /path/to/ops-repo/plugin-no-install/duplicate-environment
+mkdir -p /path/to/sample-ops-repo/test-env/sample-plugin

 Populate the tool's bitops.config.yaml